lblod/ember-rdfa-helpers/README.md

 ### component helpers

+The component helpers have evolved between versions.
+The library currently supports a modernized and an older syntactic version.

+The new version is described by `with-rdfa-context`, `ctx.get` and `ctx.each`.
+All other keys describe the new syntax.
+Both syntaxes cannot be mixed.

 In order to use the helpers, the first object's scope needs to be defined.
 This is done by use of the `with-rdfa-resource` component.
 Other components can be used by depending on the context object retrieved from this component.

+#### `with-rdfa-context`

+Sets up a new RDFa context.
+This is equivalent to `with-rdfa-resource`.

+#### `ctx.get`

+Gets a property from the resource and applies the right bindings.

+The following can be supplied to `ctx.get`:
+- A block which receives a contextual object for fetching content and the property's value as its second argument.
+- `link=true` creates a link to the related resource.

+#### `ctx.each`

+Allows looping over a relationship.

+The following can be supplied to `ctx.each`:
+- A block which receives a contextual object for fetching content and the property's value as its second argument.
+- `link=true` creates a link to the related resource.

 #### `with-rdfa-resource`